joshvictor1024/pd-control/README.md

 *Saturation* occurs when the physical limit of the plant is reached.
 Control performance suffers when saturation occurs.

-A step reference raises the error value suddenly and triggers saturation, which can be mitigated when the high-frequency components are filtered out.
-In general, path planning techniques generates a feasible reference path given the physical limit of the plant.
+When the reference contains sudden changes, putting it through a lowpass filter can help prevent saturation.
+In general, path tracking techniques generate control signals that factors in the physical limits of the plant.

 ## Implementation